 They deny being members of the Cells of Fire.
 Giorgos and Alexandros were both tried in the so-called “Halandri case” and sentenced to 20 years and 11 years in prison respectively.
 All 3 are currently on trial for the “Nea Smyrni case” (on charges of forming an “unnamed terrorist organisation”) and are facing further Cells of Fire-related charges.
-Here is a link to their latest statement.
+Here is a link to a recent statement.

 On April 10, 2010, the Anti-terrorist Department of the Greek Police arrested six people in Athens :